Shreyas-gits/Kuber-AI/mcp_client/README.md

-# Running MCP Server Locally
+# Running MCP Client Locally

-Follow these steps to run the MCP server on your local machine:
+Follow these steps to run the MCP client on your local machine:

 ## 1. Go to the Project Root Folder